h-a-n-n-e-s/vzense-rust/README.md

 The [`show-image`](https://docs.rs/show-image/latest/show_image) crate is useds to display the data.

-If an executable is used on a machine it was not built on, make sure it can find the shared libraries in `vzense-lib/`.
+If an executable is used on a machine it was not built on, make sure it can find the shared libraries in `vzense-lib.tar.xz`.

 **Note**: There is an issue that data for the "color mapped to depth frame" is not available for the NYX650 camera if running with `--release`.
 Please see [here](https://users.rust-lang.org/t/raw-pointer-contains-no-data-when-running-in-release/122814/16) for details.